cliattx/lmeSCED/README.md

 If you use this package in your research, please cite the following manuscript:

-> **Li, C., Baek, E., & Luo, W. (2026).** Generalized Least Squares Transformation for Single-case Experimental Design: Introducing the R Package lmeSCED. *Behavior Research Methods*.
-(Manuscript Accepted).
+> Li, C., Baek, E. & Luo, W. Generalized least squares transformation for single-case experimental design: Introducing the R package lmeSCED.
+Behav Res 58, 72 (2026). https://doi.org/10.3758/s13428-025-02936-4

 ## Authors